Persona Details

 Connected simulations

-Section titled “Connected simulations”Below the findings, the persona lists the simulations it has run against your app — including runs that haven’t produced findings yet — so you can open any run or re-run it for this persona.
+Section titled “Connected simulations”The persona lists the simulations it has run against your app, so you can open any run or re-run it for this persona.

 Profile